rec/fixo/README.md

 ## How to write it?

-The four main parts that need to be written are:
+Four main parts need to be written:

 1. Parsing the inputs into messages
 2. Matching messages against rules
 3. Creating an edit from a rule and a matching message
 4. Performing an edit

-Parts 1 and 2 routine and won't be further discussed.
-But it must be easy for developers to create and perform edits without knowing how to parse a Python file.
+Parts 1 and 2 are routine and won't be further discussed.

+The hard part: it must easy be for developers to create and perform edits without knowing how to parse a Python file

 Both 3 and 4 rely on existing code from the [PyTorch linters](https://github.com/pytorch/pytorch/tree/main/tools/linter/adapters/_linter) which divides code into named `Block`s, where each `Block` represents either a `class`, or a function `def` definition, or a whole file - a Python scope, in other words.